How to run a marathon in Africa: Your 2026 Marrakesh Marathon guide

 Individual entry

 Entries are accepted online via the official websites of the organization partners and in person on the days before the race at the race pack pickup location.
 There is no cut-off date and no early or late entry fee.
-It is entirely possible to arrive in Marrakesh on Saturday and attend the race on Sunday.
+It is possible to arrive in Marrakesh on Saturday and attend the race on Sunday.

 I entered the event in early December, completing the entry form online.
 The process was a bit archaic/antiquated: Since I was a foreigner outside of Morocco, I was required to send the entry payment to a bank account in the name of Mustapha BATIT.
 It seemed a bit dodgy, but we went ahead (transferring the entry fee via Wise), and I received an email confirmation of my entry.